thibault-lemaire/thibault-lemaire.github.io/_pages/research.md

 A Small Open Economy Model: Assessing the Role of Monetary Policy in Egypt

 ## Conferences:
+* Frontiers of Climate and Nature in Macroeconomics and Finance, Banque de France & NGFS (forthcoming).
 * The Economics of Informality Conference 2022, Bogota (forthcoming).
 * 38th International Symposium on Money, Banking and Finance, Strasbourg.
 * 2022 International Conference on Development Economics (ICDE)\*, Clermont-Ferrand.